Thomas-GeDaD/SignalK_raspberry_MCS/README.md

 After this all should work.. ;-)

 ## How to use serial interfaces (NMEA0183)
-All 6 serial interfaces should now be availible in the connection tab.
-You find the unter "Input Type" NMEA0183 , "MMEA0183Source" Serial.
+All 6 serial interfaces should now be available in the connection tab.
+You find them under "Input Type" NMEA0183 , "MMEA0183Source" Serial.
 You can use each interface as "Input" or "Output"

 ![Serial](/data/Picture_MCS_Serial.png)